HazyResearch/meerkat/docs/source/guide/slicing.rst

     Lazy selection is critical for manipulating and managing DataFrames in Meerkat.
-    It is discussed in more detail in the guide on :doc:`lambda`.
+    It is discussed in more detail in the guide on :doc:`deferred`.